Aarif123456/hogwartslibraryAPI/README.md

 ## Potential changes ##
-It might make more sense to change the express designation to bookItem level instead of book level Also, need to add endpoint for addBooks, logout, closing account
+It might make more sense to change the express designation to bookItem level instead of book level Also, need to add an endpoint for addBooks, logout, closing account